-Purchase and Maintain Flood

-Insurance.
-Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
-A large percentage of all flood claims are for properties that are outside the FEMA floodplain.
-Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
+Purchase and Maintain Flood Insurance.
+Flood Insurance is available for all properties in Tulsa, and is especially recommended for properties in flood-prone areas.
+Flood insurance for structures and contents is recommended, whether or not they are in a floodway or SFHA.
+Thirty percent of all flood insurance claims are for properties that are outside the FEMA floodplain.
+Because of the City of Tulsa's sustained efforts to reduce flooding, residents are entitled to a discount on flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.